 Erectile dysfunction (ED) is the inability to acquire or sustain a penile erection of sufficient rigidity for sexual intercourse.
-The condition affects 15 million to 30 million men in the United States.
+The condition affects close to 20% of males over 20 years old in the United States.
 Over time, erections may take longer to develop, be less rigid, or require more direct stimulation.
 Orgasms may be less intense, the volume of ejaculate frequently decreases, and the refractory period increases.

 Related disorders include abnormal curvature of the penis during erection due to fibrosis (Peyronie’s disease), decreased libido, anejaculation or retrograde ejaculation, and premature ejaculation.
 Any disorder that impairs blood flow to the penis (e.g., atherosclerosis) or causes injury to the penile nerves, smooth muscle, or fibrous tissue has the potential to cause ED.